 Most international travellers opt to visit Sri Lanka during this period, which invariably means this is the most expensive holiday season on the island.
 As the demand for accommodation, transport and sightseeing increases so are the rates.
 There are bargain hotels and quieter beaches to be found during the shoulder season from April to May, but please keep in mind that there can be more rainy days during this period.

 The low season starts at the end of April and exists till the ends of October, during this time the west and sudden coast sea a large drop of tourist arrival due to the bad weather on the Bentota beach.

-The sea is rough and not suitable for watersports, sea whips up making it dangerous to swim anywhere along the west coast.
-During this period more frequent rain resulted through the monsoon wind and there is a spike of temperature too.
-In some case, the temperature rises to around 34C, especially in the month of June and July.
+The sea is rough and not suitable for watersports, the sea whips up making it dangerous to swim anywhere along the west coast.
+During this period more frequent rain resulted from the monsoon wind and there is a spike in temperature too.
+In some cases, the temperature rises to around 34C, especially in the month of June and July.

-Despite the rainy weather, the long low season isn’t a total write off.
+Despite the rainy weather, the long low season isn’t a total write-off.
 Some people find it is the best tie to travel to Sri Lanka and you can bag some interesting offers.
-Due to the low influx of travellers tourist sites, beaches and hotels are calmer and peaceful, and this could be the best time for a wellness break.
+Due to the low influx of travellers tourist sites, beaches and hotels are calmer and more peaceful, and this could be the best time for a wellness break.

 despite the rain, it is warm and you see the sun almost every morning.
 Usually, the shower starts late afternoon and evening.
 Perhaps you see a red flag on the shore but every hotel has a very spacious swimming pool.